wso2-attic/esb-connectors/gototraining/gototraining-connector/gototraining-connector-1.0.0/README.txt

  - Microsoft WINDOWS V-7
  - UBUNTU 13.04
- - WSO2 ESB 4.8.1
+ - WSO2 ESB 4.9.0-ALPHA

 Note:
 	This test suite can be executed by setting up a new GoToTraining trial account and a Citrix account and follow all the instruction given below in step 4 and 5.

 Steps to follow in setting integration test.

- 1. Download ESB 4.8.1 from official website.
+ 1. Download WSO2 ESB 4.9.0-ALPHA from official website.

  2. Deploy relevant patches, if applicable and the ESB should be configured as below.

- 3. Compress modified ESB as wso2esb-4.8.1.zip and copy that zip file in to location "{GoToTraining_Connector_Home}/gototraining-connector/gototraining-connector-1.0.0/org.wso2.carbon.connector/repository".
+ 3. Compress modified ESB as wso2esb-4.9.0-ALPHA.zip and copy that zip file in to location "{ESB_Connector_Home}/repository".

  4. Create a Citrix account and obtain a client ID.
 	i) 		Using the URL "https://developer.citrixonline.com/user/register" create a Citrix online account. ii)		Login to the Citrix account and go to 'My Apps' and add a new app. iii)	Select the above created app and obtain the Consumer Key.

  5. Create a GoToTraining trial account and obtain the access token and the organizer_key.
-	i)		Using the URL "https://secure.citrixonline.com/secure/gototraining/commerce/try/register" create a Goto training free trial account using following details. a)Select number of organizer seats as 9. b)Enter the relevant information to create the account. ii)	    Follow the instructions in the 	"https://developer.citrixonline.com/page/direct-login" and make a GET request to the URL "https://api.citrixonline.com/oauth/access_token" passing the below parameters a)grant_type -   Use "password".
+	i)		Using the URL "https://secure.citrixonline.com/secure/gototraining/commerce/try/register" create a Goto training free trial account using following details. a)Select number of organizer seats as 9. b)Enter the relevant information to create the account.Me! ii)	    Follow the instructions in the 	"https://developer.citrixonline.com/page/direct-login" and make a GET request to the URL "https://api.citrixonline.com/oauth/access_token" passing the below parameters a)grant_type -   Use "password".
 			b)user_id    -   User email address that you used to create the GoTo Training account.